dougeby/IntuneDocs/intune/get-support.md

 ## Help and Support experience
 > [!TIP]
 > In January of 2019, a new Help and Support experience is rolling out to all tenants.
-If your tenant does not yet have this new experience, you can find information about the previous experience in [Deprecated Help and Support experinece](#deprecated-help-and-support-experience), in this article.
+If your tenant does not yet have this new experience, you can find information about the previous experience in [Azure Help and Support experience](#azure-help-and-support-experience), in this article.

 The Help and Support experience for Intune is available from the [Microsoft 365 Device Management portal](http://devicemanagement.microsoft.com) and from all of the blades (or pages) under Intune in the Azure portal.

 ![Intune blades](./media/get-support/intune-blades.png)

-This new experience is similar to the experience seen in the [Microsoft 365 admin center](https://portal.office.com/AdminPortal/Home), and replaces the [previous Help and Support experience](#deprecated-help-and-support-experience).
+This new experience is similar to the experience seen in the [Microsoft 365 admin center](https://portal.office.com/AdminPortal/Home), and replaces the [previous Help and Support experience](#azure-help-and-support-experience).

 To access Help and Support, use the following:
 - **Device Management Dashboard:**